JeffCoster/merge/ext-functions.md

 	  // warn if functionSelector in mapping not found
       default:
          if (debug) {
-            console.error("No custome function found either, for selector:"
+            console.error("No custom function found either, for selector:"
                + functionSel + ", srcValue:" + srcValue + ", oldContent:" + oldContent);
          }
       }